rtviii/riboxyz/scripts/hmm-based-classification.md

 ### Details

+Tools involved:
+- Biopython SeqIO
+- HMMER3
+- pyhmmer

-In practice, the HMMs are constructed on the fly from the corresponding seed alignments.
+So far we had hmm's built from Ribovision's per-class MSAs.
+Ideally, the HMMs are constructed on the fly:

+- for each candidate polypeptide class:
+    - from a repo of sequences of the given class we pick **N**==10 that are phylogenetically closest to the organism being classified.
+    - we construct an HMM based on these N sequences